 Head to Head Contrast: Hub Group

-FedEx and Hub Group are both transportation companies, but which is the superior stock?
-We will compare the two companies based on the strength of their analyst recommendations, earnings, profitabiliy, valuation, risk, institutional ownership and dividends.
-FedEx has a beta of 1.14, meaning that its share price is 14% more volatile than the S&P 500.
+Hub Group and FedEx are both transportation companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitabiliy, earnings, analyst recommendations, risk and valuation.
+Hub Group has a beta of 1.21, indicating that its stock price is 21% more volatile than the S&P 500.

 Add your comments below